CsillaVamos/csillavamos/projects/deer_corridor.md

 ---
 *Made for the course Geo-information Tools, Wageningen University and Research*

-# Most Optimal Deer Movement Corridor in the Renkums Beekdal

 ![Most Optimal Deer Movement Corridor in the Renkums Beekdal](../assets/images/deer_corridor.png)